lgbt-foundation/whitepaper/pinkpaper.md

 ### Disclaimer

-This paper relates to the LGBT Token project and should be read in conjunction with the White Paper ("**White Paper**") available at [https://lgbt-token.org](https://lgbt-token.org).
+This Pink Paper relates to the LGBT Token project and should be read in conjunction with the White Paper ("**White Paper**") available at [https://lgbt-token.org](https://lgbt-token.org).
 This and other documents may be amended or replaced at any time, without notification of any changes or access to any additional information.

 Recipients are notified as follows:

 * **This Pink Paper describes a future project:** This Pink Paper ("**Pink Paper**") contains forward-looking statements and projections that are based on the beliefs of LGBT Foundation Limited ("**LGBT Foundation**" or "**Foundation**"), as well as certain assumptions made by and information available to the LGBT Foundation by third parties.
-The LGBT project as envisaged in this Pink Paper is under development and is being constantly updated, including but not limited to key governance and technical features.
-The LGBT Token (as described in this Pink Paper) ("**Token**" or "**LGBT Token**") involves and relates to the development and use of experimental platforms (software) and technologies that may not come to fruition or achieve the objectives specified in this pinkpaper.
+The LGBT Token project as envisaged in this Pink Paper is under development and is being constantly updated, including but not limited to key governance and technical features.
+The LGBT Token ("**Token**" or "**LGBT Token**") (as described in this Pink Paper) involves and relates to the development and use of experimental platforms (software) and technologies that may not come to fruition or achieve the objectives specified in this pinkpaper.
 If and when the LGBT platform is completed, it may differ significantly from the platform set out in this Pink Paper.
 * **Emerging technology and market:** This Pink Paper contains a significant number of hypothetic scenarios, theoretical propositions and considerations.
 Given the nascent technology and markets that are involved in digital assets generally, it is impossible to project the precise operation of a transferable digital asset and related markets and use cases (if any).
 This Pink Paper is therefore for discussion purposes only and should not be relied upon for any purpose.
-* **Eligible purchasers:** the information in this Pink Paper is provided privately to certain prospective purchasers and is not intended to be received or read by anyone else.
+* **Eligible purchasers:** The information in this Pink Paper is provided privately to certain prospective purchasers and is not intended to be received or read by anyone else.
 Eligibility is not guaranteed and is likely to be subject to restrictions.
-* **No offer of regulated products or services:** the LGBT Token is not intended to constitute a security or any other regulated product or service in any jurisdiction.
+* **No offer of regulated products or services:** The LGBT Token is not intended to constitute a security or any other regulated product or service in any jurisdiction.
 This pinkpaper does not constitute a prospectus nor offer document of any sort and is not intended to constitute an offer or solicitation of securities or any other investment or other product or service in any jurisdiction.
-* **No advice:** this pinkpaper does not constitute advice to purchase any LGBT Tokens nor should it be relied upon in connection with any contract or purchasing decision.
+* **No advice:** This Pink Paper does not constitute advice to purchase any LGBT Tokens nor should it be relied upon in connection with any contract or purchasing decision.
-* **No representations:** no representations or warranties have been made to the recipient or its advisers as to the accuracy or completeness of the information, statements, opinions or matters (express or implied) arising out of, contained in or derived from this Pink Paper or any omission from this document or of any other written or oral information or opinions provided now or in the future to any interested party or their advisers.
+* **No representations:** No representations or warranties have been made to the recipient or its advisers as to the accuracy or completeness of the information, statements, opinions or matters (express or implied) arising out of, contained in or derived from this Pink Paper or any omission from this document or of any other written or oral information or opinions provided now or in the future to any interested party or their advisers.
 No representation or warranty is given as to the achievement or reasonableness of any plans, future projections or prospects and nothing in this document is or should be relied upon as a promise or representation as to the future.
-To the fullest extent possible, all liability for any loss or damage of whatsoever kind (whether foreseeable or not) which may arise from any person acting on any information and opinions contained in this pinkpaper or any information which is made available in connection with any further enquiries, notwithstanding any negligence, default or lack of care, is disclaimed.
+To the fullest extent possible, all liability for any loss or damage of whatsoever kind (whether foreseeable or not) which may arise from any person acting on any information and opinions contained in this Pink Paper or any information which is made available in connection with any further enquiries, notwithstanding any negligence, default or lack of care, is disclaimed.
 * **Risk warning:** the purchase of LGBT Tokens and/or instruments involving LGBT Tokens carry with it significant risks.
 Potential purchasers should assess the nature of, and their own appetite for, relevant risks independently and consult their advisers before making a decision to purchase any LGBT Tokens.
 * **Translations:** this Pink Paper and related materials are issued in English.
 Any translation is for reference purposes only and is not certified by any person.
 If there is any inconsistency between a translation and the English version of this pinkpaper, the English version prevails.
 * **Restricted transmission:** this Pink Paper must not be taken or transmitted to any jurisdiction where distribution or dissemination of this Pink Paper is prohibited or restricted.
 * **No offer of fund-raising appeals or charitable donations:** the LGBT Foundation is currently not yet set up as a charitable, philanthropic and benevolent society.
 It however plans on exploring and obtaining any necessary regulatory licences or approvals in the future as needed.
 The LGBT Foundation does not engage in fund-raising appeals or seek participation to sell LGBT Tokens to fund charitable, philanthropic or benevolent causes.
 Any involvement in social impact programs is through the LGBT Foundation’s own discretionary social responsibility program called LGBT Impact (see 'LGBT Impact' section below).